df15h-moddable/df15h-unreal/docs/ce/terms.md

 ## Funcom Legal

-Q: What is Funcom’s policy on using material from Funcom games on fan productions such as websites or videos?
+Q: What is Funcom’s policy on using material from Funcom games on fan productions such as websites?

 A: We welcome noncommercial (free) fan uses of our released products ... ([read more](https://www.funcom.com/legal/)).